 Hi, interested reader!

 I am a physicist working on quantum information theory.
-Currently, I hold a J. R. Oppenheimer Fellowship at Los Alamos National Laboratory.
+Currently, I am a J. R. Oppenheimer Fellow at Los Alamos National Laboratory.
 In the project Optimal Control of Quantum Machines, I develop methods to obtain optimal control of quantum systems by employing their very peculiar properties, quantum coherence and correlations.
-More generally, I am interested in the physical limits to computation.
-While being a theoretician, I often collaborate with experimentalists in both design and data analysis of quantum information processing implementations, e.g. in optical and NMR (Nuclear Magnetic Resonance) systems.
+Generally, I am interested in the computational properties of quantum systems and the physical limits to information processing.
+While being a theoretician, I often collaborate with experimentalists in both design and data analysis of quantum information processing implementations.

 For full details, see my CV.